top of page

 My favorite cranial bone, the sphenoid.
 It barely shows at the side of the head (it’s pink in the other picture), but inside it makes a gorgeous butterfly shape.
 When torqued, it also gives me a monstrous migraine headache!
 I keep my sphenoid happy by getting care for my neck, and using the acupressure points below when one threatens to attack…

 Our bones move with a subtle pulsing called the craniosacral rhythm.
 If the neck muscles attached to the skull get too tight, they can jam up those joints and cause migraines.
 The fix: Acupuncture and medical massage for the muscles involved.
 Craniosacral therapy by a skilled practitioner is also wonderful, but be sure to see someone who’s thoroughly trained.
 A weekend seminar is not enough!
-If there are hormonal causes, acupuncture is superb for that as well.
+If there are hormonal causes, acupuncture is superb for that as well, including dry needling technique.

 We can also discuss some lifestyle changes that may help, like dietary changes, or glasses that mute florescent lights to reduce migraine occurence.